 Costs for state inspections vary widely based on a few factors, including:

-- The type and age of your vehicle.
-Inspection requirements may differ by vehicle class and are typically more extensive for older cars.
+- The type and age of your vehicle — inspection requirements are typically more extensive for older cars

 - Whether the state requires emissions testing in addition to a safety inspection

 - Whether the state requires testing on a set schedule or offers one-year and two-year certification options

 - Your state’s fee schedule and regulations.
-For example, while the state sets inspection fees in New York, Pennsylvania’s inspection regulations require separate charges for the inspection itself (set by the service center) and for the certificate of inspection.
+For example, while the state sets inspection fees in New York, Pennsylvania’s inspection regulations require separate charges for the inspection and the certificate of inspection.

-Since each state has unique regulations, we’re unable to say exactly how much you’ll pay for a state inspection at Valvoline.
+Since each state has unique regulations, we cannot provide exact prices for state inspections at Valvoline.
 However, the Valvoline locations we contacted gave price estimates between $12 and $40, with an average cost of $25.
 You’ll want to check with your local service center or your state’s Department of Motor Vehicles (DMV) for more pricing information.

 Valvoline service centers are typically open from 8 a.m. to 6 p.m. on weekdays and 8 a.m. to 5 p.m. on weekends.
 State inspections typically take anywhere from 30 minutes to one hour, depending on the type(s) of inspection required.
 All services at Valvoline are “first come, first served,” so no appointment is necessary.

 Where Else Can You Get a State Inspection?

 Some states like Delaware also allow inspections at the DMV.
-Firestone’s website includes a helpful vehicle inspection guide sorted by state; most of the state websites linked include inspection station finders to help you locate a licensed inspector.
+Firestone’s website includes a helpful vehicle inspection guide sorted by state; most of the state websites linked on the site include inspection station finders to help you locate a licensed inspector.